 I don’t want to belabor the point too much.
 However if you want to SELL, your aim is to write for hungry readers.
 The easiest way to do that is to be aware of genres, and that readers are looking for a specific reading experience when they read in a particular genre.

-Yes, you could just write whatever you want, and then figure out how to choose a category and tags/ keywords when you publish to the ebook stores.
-Your chances of making sales go up when you write what readers want to read; however. 🙂
+Yes, you could just write whatever you want, and then figure out how to choose a category and tags/ keywords when you publish to the online book stores.
+Your chances of making sales go up when you write what readers want to read; however.

 Genre Helps You to Get Found on Amazon (and Sell)